Hit the road jack, and don’t you look back no more, no more

 One way we saved on costs was by eliminiating hotels and Airbnbs.
 We decided we would make this a truly rock ‘n’ roll tour by sleeping on couches, floors, in studios, sheds and any other places friends had available on the way.
 This wasn’t always the most comfortable solution, of course, but it was a whole lot of fun.
 Combining house shows with these sleepovers was a match made in heaven, as these shows tended to be very relaxing and easy-going.
 Of course, it might not always be possible to stay on a friend’s couch so always make sure to double check beforehand.
 If all else fails, you can always check Couch Surfing.
 I’ve never used it myself but musicians I know have always been positive about it.

 And then of course there was the actual daunting task of booking this tour.
-Now, the thing is that I had booked several shows in my time (including for my own band) so I had some idea of how to do this.
+Now, the thing is that I had booked several shows in my time (including for my own band back in the day) so I had some idea of how to do this.
 But cold calling a bunch of venues more than 3000 km seemed a little daunting.
 Nevertheless, I got to work.

 Of course booking a tour is one thing, but going on a tour and managing everything on the road is a whole different endeavor.
 It takes you from behind the desk and basically pushes you into a burning house with a bucket of water.
 Flexibility and adaptiveness are key, but I will be dedicating another blog post to actually going on tour and what to look out for.

 For now, this was the story of how I managed to book a US tour when I was just 21.
 The tour ended up being great and a memory I will always cherish, with a lot of amazing experiences and people along the way.
 Did it change the artist’s career?
-I personally don’t think so, but it was a great lesson for everyone involved.
-Experience on the road is always good to get.
+I personally don’t think so, but it was a great lesson for everyone involved and the artist did gain fans and loads of experience and stories.
+Miles on the road are always good to get.